SamuraiWTF/samuraiwtf/README.md

 Some of the target environments need to be initialized before use.
 Use their setup or Reset DB links to do this.

+# License
+The scripts and resources belonging to this project itself are licensed under the GNU Public License version 3 (GPL3).
+All software loaded into the VM, including the tools, targets, utilities, and operating system itself retain their original license agreements.

 # Contributors